MichaelCade/90DaysOfDevOps/Days/day47.md

 ### Docker: Bridge Networking

-As you have seen above a standard installation of Docker Desktop gives us a pre-built network called `bridge` If you look back up to the `docker network list` command, you will see that the networked called bridge is associated with the `bridge` driver.
+As you have seen above a standard installation of Docker Desktop gives us a pre-built network called `bridge` If you look back up to the `docker network list` command, you will see that the network called bridge is associated with the `bridge` driver.
 Just because they have the same name doesn't they are the same thing.
 Connected but not the same thing.

 The output above also shows that the bridge network is scoped locally.
 This means that the network only exists on this Docker host.
 This is true of all networks using the bridge driver - the bridge driver provides single-host networking.